 HEAD COACH, ROCKFORD (AHL)

-Working alongside head coaches Mike Haviland and Bill Peters from 2007-11, the IceHogs posted a regular season record of 216-145-17-22 and qualified for the Calder Cup Playoffs in four of five seasons.
-Dent was also instrumental in helping develop 31 different players that were called up from the IceHogs to the Chicago Blackhawks, including Stanley Cup Champions Bryan Bickell, Dave Bolland, Troy Brouwer, Dustin Byfuglien, Colin Fraser, Jordan Hendry, Niklas Hjalmarsson, Antti Niemi and Kris Versteeg.
+Working alongside former head coaches Mike Haviland and Bill Peters from 2006 to 2011, the IceHogs posted a regular-season record of 216-145-17-22 and qualified for the Calder Cup playoffs in four of five seasons.

-Prior to joining the Blackhawks organization, Dent was the head coach of the ECHL’s Columbia Inferno for the 2005-06 season.
-During the 2004-05 season, Dent was the assistant coach of the ECHL Kelly Cup champions Trenton Titans.
+Prior to joining the Blackhawks organization, Dent was the Head Coach of the ECHL’s Columbia Inferno for the 2005-06 season.
+During the 2004-05 campaign, Dent was an Assistant Coach with the ECHL Kelly Cup champion Trenton Titans.

 Dent played parts of four seasons in professional hockey.
-The centerman’s top season came during the 1993-94 campaign, when he potted 84 points in 67 games with the ECHL’s Johnstown Chiefs.
+His top season came in 1993-94, when he potted 84 points in 67 games with the ECHL’s Johnstown Chiefs.
 In 194 career games at the professional level, Dent totaled 198 points.

-Dent played his college hockey at St. Lawrence University, graduating with a Bachelor of Science in sports management in 1992.
+Dent played his college hockey at St. Lawrence University, graduating with a B.S. in sports management in 1992.
 During his time at St. Lawrence, the Saints won the ECAC Championship in 1989 and 1992, advancing to the NCAA tournament both seasons.

 Dent and his wife, Katherine, have three children: Dylan, Morgan and Paige.